Synopsis Of The Draft E-Commerce Policy

 notify the seller and if the seller is unable to provide evidence that the product is genuine, it shall take down its listing and notify the TM owner of the same, as per the

-• The platform shall enter into an agreement with each of the sellers on its platform,
+provisions of law. - The platform shall enter into an agreement with each of the sellers on its platform,

 under which it shall obtain guarantee of authenticity and genuineness of the products

-• It shall also seek a guarantee from the sellers that the product has not been impaired
+sold by the seller. - It shall also seek a guarantee from the sellers that the product has not been impaired

 in any manner and that all warranties and guarantees of the brand owner are

-• Since counterfeiting is a major concern, in case a customer makes a complaint to that
+applicable and shall be honoured accordingly. - Since counterfeiting is a major concern, in case a customer makes a complaint to that

 effect, marketplaces would have liability to return the amount paid by the customer.